Skip to Main Content

 How often are these sources published?

-• Current statistics might be a year or older and not necessarily published on an annual basis and are based on how often the information is collected + the time it takes to analyze and process numbers.
+• Current statistics might be a year or older and not necessarily published on an annual basis.
+This is due to how often the information is collected and the time it takes to analyze and process numbers.

 Found in: